 3) You can consider avoiding large gatherings of children during the winter months when colds, influenza and gastrointestinal illnesses are going around, especially if your children are young enough to still put everything in their mouths.

-4) Talk to your doctor about vaccines, and get all the flu shots and vaccinations your family are eligible for.
+4) Talk to your doctor about health concerns, illness prevention, and especially about vaccines.
+Please consider getting all the flu shots and vaccinations your family are eligible for.

 5) If you have a nursing baby, you can consider continuing to nurse as long as possible - even part-time - to keep up the extra immune system benefits that breastmilk provides.
 As a childcare provider, I will always welcome and support breastfeeding families.